 AARP had sent a letter to Congress last spring asking for a nationwide special open enrollment period: “Access to affordable health care coverage is more important now than ever,” said Nancy LeaMond, AARP’s executive vice president and chief advocacy and engagement officer.

 It’s also important to note that those who have lost their jobs and their incomes may qualify for Medicaid — a free or low-cost health program that enrolls applicants year-round.

 What if I live in a state that has its own health insurance marketplace?

 You can still probably enroll in an ACA plan.
-After HHS announced the new special enrollment period for the federal marketplace, the states with their own ACA exchanges did the same thing.
+After the U.S. Department of Health and Human Services announced the first extension of the special enrollment period until May 15 for the federal marketplace, the states with their own ACA exchanges did the same thing.
 Check with your state marketplace to find out the time period for your special enrollment period.

 Will my ACA plan cover coronavirus care?

 The symptoms of COVID-19, the illness caused by the new coronavirus, include: